kellycook301/GearList/README.md

 # Hello And Welcome To My Gear List!

-With this app you may create a visual representation of the guitar and bass gear that you have.
+With this app you may create a visual representation of the music gear that you have.

 Let's get started!